cheercheung/export-message/iMessage/README.md

 ## How to Use

-1. Select export format (CSV or JSON)
+1. Select export format (txt or html)
 2. Choose conversations to export
 3. Click "Export" and select save location
 4. Wait for the export to complete